How To Get a Website Taken Down: A Comprehensive Guide

 Does Copyright Protect the Content?

-To determine if the content on a website is protected by copyright, consider the following:
+To determine if the content on a website is under copyright, consider the following:

 • Originality: Does the author create the content, or is it copied from someone else?